Judgmental Sampling Definition

 Selecting each individual of the sample is a critical challenge that an intellectual researcher will undertake.
 It is a tedious task to handpick members of a sample while ensuring there is no bias involved.

-The authority involved in the selection process may not necessarily be “experts” in the field but they have to comply with certain characteristics expected from a Judgmental sampling authority.
+The authority involved in the selection process may not necessarily be “experts” in the field but they have to comply with certain characteristics expected from a Judgmental sampling authority and sampling errors.
 Education or work experience is not considered while appointing authorities for the selection process.

 Purposive sampling is used where there is time-constraint for sample creation and the authorities involved would prefer relying on their knowledge and not on other sampling methods.
 But, one must keep in mind, the fact that a researcher may or may not have the appropriate proficiency to conduct an effective sampling process.
 This is the only disadvantage of purposive sampling.
 Each researcher who takes up the responsibility of creating a sample using expert sampling will have to be extremely confident in their own skills and understanding of the subject.